 The interior dimensions didn’t change, with the 2016 update, so if space is important to you, alternatives such as the Seat Ibiza are more spacious for those inside.
 Adults will be fine in the front, but there are more comfortable small cars for adults in the back on a long journey.

 Unfortunately, the Clio’s boot is the same – it’s not bad, but newer alternatives have come along with more luggage space with cleverer touches inside.
 Still, at least every Renault Clio has rear seats that split 60:40, so you can carry larger items in the boot and still have room for one or two people.
 The Clio’s glovebox and door bins aren’t the biggest, though.

-The Clio looks good and drives pretty well, but newer models have pushed it down the small car pecking order
+The Clio looks good and drives pretty well, but newer models have pushed it down the small car pecking order.

-For more in-depth analysis of the Renault Clio, read the interior, practicality, driving and specifications sections of our review over the following pages.
-Or, to see what sort of offers are available, click through to our Renault Clio deals page.
+To see what sort of offers are available, click through to our Renault Clio deals page.